EURO GOVT-German yields rise after Draghi backs off rate cuts

 "It was definitely a strong auction.
 They exceeded the targeted amount, which is a good sign for the first auction of the year," said Norbert Aul, rate strategist at RBC Capital Markets.

-Spanish 10-year yields were last 22 bps lower on the day at 4.92 percent, on track for their second biggest daily fall in nearly three months.
-Equivalent Italian yields also rallied, driving yields 11 bps lower to 4.17 percent.
+Spanish 10-year yields were last 21 bps lower on the day at 4.93 percent, on track for their second biggest daily fall in nearly three months.

-While the market responded well to the auction results, concerns remain about Spain's ability to complete the most challenging funding programme in the euro zone this year.

-The two-year bond, which was the focus of the sale, falls within the remit of the OMT, an ECB short-dated bond buying programme that could be activated if Madrid asks for a bailout from its euro zone partners.

 April 2 The New York Post apologized early on Sunday hours after its app was apparently hacked with what was reported to be alerts about President Donald Trump.